 They only have 11 RV sites, so you may find they have limited availability.
 RVs must meet a minimum length of 30′, and there is a required stay of at least five nights.

 Each site features full hookups.
 Other amenities include flush toilets, potable water, Wi-Fi, and cable TV.

-This luxury RV resort can be your home away from home.
-Enjoy Key West's year-round perfect weather, where the Gulf of Mexico meets the Atlantic Ocean.
+This Key West RV park can be your home away from home.
+At Bluewater Key RV Park, you can enjoy Key West's year-round perfect weather, where the Gulf of Mexico meets the Atlantic Ocean.

 If you enjoy the water, then you have come to the right place.
 Crystal clear waters are the perfect place to fish, snorkel, dive, boat, and do other water sports.